Fire and Rescue Service

 The home fire safety visits are carried out by operational crews, they are completely free and you may be eligible for a free smoke alarm.

-You can book a home fire risk check by phoning your local fire and rescue service - details in phone book (not 999), or online at: www.fireservice.co.uk/safety/hfsc.
+You can book a Safe and Well visit with the Fire Service by phoning your local fire and rescue service - details in phone book (not 999), or online at: www.fireservice.co.uk/safety/hfsc.

 65% of car fires are started deliberately to cover criminal activity, to make a fraudulent insurance claim or as an act of vandalism.
 One in 12 reported stolen vehicles will be set on fire.
 Many other vehicle fires break out simply due to lack of basic maintenance and can be prevented.
 Emphasis should be placed on security of vehicle and safe parking.